 The El Paso County Board of Commissioners has a direct impact on the lives of all residents.
 An administrative body that operates as the service arm of the state of Colorado, they are responsible for State and Federally mandated services, such as the county jail and courthouse, public health and safety, and highway construction, and its members also serve as liaisons to various boards and committees throughout our community.
 Many aspects of working families’ everyday lives can be traced back to decisions made by the board of commissioners, from housing affordability to the safety of our drinking water.

-Many issues facing this county can be tied to ineffective mental health treatment options.
-Whether it is the threat of an active shooter, or the homeless situation that is only exasperated when people can not find the services they desperately need.
-El Paso County has the opportunity to be a leader in the area of public services to improve the social safety net for our most valuable resource… the people!
+Many issues facing this county can be tied to ineffective mental health treatment options., whether it is the threat of an active shooter, or the homeless situation that is only exacerbated when people can not find the services they desperately need.
+El Paso County has the opportunity to be a leader in the area of public services to improve the social safety net for our most valuable resource…the people!

 Clean air and water are vital to a robust and healthy society.
-At the County level we have so much that we can impact, from proper stormwater mitigation that prevents pollution from contaminating our storm waters we send downstream to holding our developers accountable in making reasonable requests that deal with water usage and infrastructure development that directly address the commuter type mentality the currently pervades our commission.
+At the County level we have so much that we can impact, from proper storm water mitigation that prevents pollution in the water we send downstream, to holding our developers accountable in making reasonable requests to deal with water usage and infrastructure development, and directly address the commuter type mentality the currently pervades our commission.
 From effective mass transit to renewable energy requirements on housing developments, we can have tremendous impacts on water usage and energy consumption.
 Even looking at alternative weed control measures on our county weed board can make a substantial impact on the health of our community by helping curb herbicide usage that impacts everything from our native plant life to the insects we desperately need in our community

 The Opioid Crisis